SkelliBoi/Humble-Warden/README.md

 You will need a clean installation of the game.

 1. First, uninstall the game from Steam.
 Make sure that your installation folder is completely empty.
 Delete any files still left in the install folder ("Steam/steamapps/common/Dragon Age Ultimate Edition").
-Also delete any files inside your documents folder for the game (Documents/BioWare/Dragon Age/).
+Also, delete any files inside your documents folder for the game (Documents/BioWare/Dragon Age/).
 SAVE THE CURRENT FILES IN THERE SOMEWHERE ELSE AS A BACKUP IF YOU DON'T WANT TO LOSE THOSE SAVES!

 2. Install Dragon Age: Origins - Ultimate Edition.
-You will need the most recent version of the game, with all of the DLC's available.
+You will need the most recent version of the game, with all of the DLCs available.

 3. Run the game once, and choose "Configure".
 In the Video Settings, choose your settings (16:9, 1920x1080 recommended).